openconnectivityfoundation/bridging/README.md

 # bridging
-Repository for OCF bridging TG data models
+Repository for OCF Bridging TG data models.
+For more information, see the OCF Bridging Specification.